wg-osr/walkerga.github.io/class/fi_centaur.md

 ## Half-Horse
 - You have as many extra inventory slots as your Strength.
 A rider takes 5 inventory slots.
 - You do not add your movement score to climbing crawling, swimming rolls.
+- You do not fit in crawl spaces.

 ## Hooves I
 You can attack with your hooves, inflicting 1D6 damage and allowing you to attempt to shove.